If you took out a PDSA Petsurance policy on or before 16 December 2021 and your policy number begins with PDS or PDH, you're in the right place.

 If your policy was taken out on or before 16 December 2021 and your policy number begins PDS or PDH, please follow the simple steps below to take care of your sick or injured pet.
 If your policy was taken out on or after 20 January 2022 and your policy number begins PETPD, please visit this customer information page.

 First and foremost take your pet to the vet.
 We want them to be in safe hands as soon as possible.

-Call us free of charge on 0333 234 0599.
+Call us on 0333 234 0599.
 Our lines are open Mon-Fri 8am-8pm, Sat 9am-2pm.
 One of our customer contact agents will ask you for some details and explain how to continue with your claim.

 Fill in your relevant sections and sign it.
 Ensure the form is dated following the last day of treatment.

 Pass the claim form to your vet to complete their relevant sections and sign it.
 We also need them to attach any invoices and your pet’s full clinical history.

 Pay for your pet’s treatment (unless you have agreed with your vet that it is ok for us to pay them directly.)

 You or your vet should then send the completed claim form together with copies of the vet’s bills and your pet’s full clinical history to us at:

 Upon receipt of your form and any relevant supporting documentation, we’ll assess your claim and send you/your vet a cheque (less any deductions for the excess or items not covered) as soon as it’s approved.
 In normal circumstances this is within 10 working days.

 As part of all PDSA Petsurance policies, you'll get access to a range of helplines, to support you with every aspect of pet care.